KPkoodit/Budjettisovellus/README.md

 * Viewing expenses in chart and filtering expenses by category
 * Viewing spending habits through graphs

-In documents folder, you can find a manual and documentation for the application in pdf format.
+In documents folder, you can find a manual and documentation for the application in PDF format.
+Sometimes Github has problems opening large PDFs.
+If this happens, waiting for a while the page open and refreshing the page after waiting helps.
+Another option is to download a raw version of the document.

 ## Additional info
 Some functionalities (Ostoslista and Muistilista) of this version of the program have been removed from the front page because they require a paid API-key from OpenAi.
 Functionalities are still visible in the manual found under documents but they cannot be used anymore.